Antarctic Air Cruise

 Day 2: Fly from Punta Arenas to King George Island (South Shetland Islands) on a British Aerospace (BAE) aircraft specially designed for this kind of trip.
-The flight takes about three hours and on arrival you will have a short tour around the area (there are Chilean and Russian bases) before boarding ship.
+The flight takes about three hours and on arrival you will have a short tour around the area (there are Chilean and Russian bases here) before boarding ship.

 Days 3-6: Cruising between the South Shetland Islands and the western coast of the Antarctic Peninsula, along ice-filled fjords and between spectacular icebergs, accompanied by many sea birds, penguins, seals and whales.
 Some of the stunning areas visited include Hannah Point, Port Lockroy, Petermann Island, Paradise Bay, Cuverville Island and Deception Island.
-Days are busy, with landings, zodiac trips and a selection of presentations, yet still time to soak up the scenery.
+Days are busy, with landings, zodiac trips and a selection of presentations, yet there is still time to soak up the scenery.

 Day 7: Return to King George Island and disembark the ship in time for the flight back to Punta Arenas and a night in a hotel.